Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 advantage of foreign key constraints for reference validation.

 We would have a `Documents` table that will hold all of the documents for all of the entities.
-This will be a partitioned table so that we don't have to be concerned about how big this table grows.
+This will be a partitioned table so that we can properly manage the table size.
 The documents table will have a `referential_id` as both the primary key and a hash partition key.
 It will be a UUIDv5 (see [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3)) with an Ed-Fi namespace ID and the resource name + the extracted document identity as the "name".
 This concept of a deterministic hash UUID allows Tanager to determine both document identities and document references independent of data in the DB.
 This ID will not